ResourcesCo/macchiato/server/server.md

 be started when restarting the host.
 The same will apply for caddy and wordpress because those will power your website.

-Now, we'll start a shell container to use the root mysql account to create the three mysql databases.
-We'll need the environment variables for the mysql accounts.
+Now, we'll start a shell container to use the root mariadb account to create the three mariadb databases.
+We'll need the environment variables for the mariadb accounts.
 The entrypoint for the [mariadb docker image](https://github.com/MariaDB/mariadb-docker/blob/master/docker-entrypoint.sh#L317) provides an example.
 Each user will only have access to its database.

 First, run a the `shell` service with the four environment variables.
 This